wp-plugins/dynamic-widgets/readme.txt

 == Upgrade Notice ==

-= 1.5.4 =
+= 1.5.7 =

-This version has 3 bugs fixed.
-Upgrade before you upgrade to WordPress 3.5.
+This version has 1 feature added, 1 language added and 3 bugs fixed.

 == Screenshots ==